kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/Mon20200928Completed.md

 ### An easy mouse game

-One student came up with this project:
+Another student came up with this great game idea on their own:

 ```
 when @greenFlag clicked